spncrhrstn/spencerharston.com/README.md

 To skip using a local server, you can also just build the website with

+### Building the Site

+To build the website without starting a server or watching the input files, use the `build` script:

 ```
 npm run build
 ```

-Building the website outputs all resulting files in the `dist/` directory.
+Building the website will output all resulting files in the `dist/` directory and is ready for deployment.

-### Building for Production
+#### Production

-Using environment variables, the site can be built for production, which will do a couple of things differently:
+By setting a specific environment variable, the site can be built for production, which will do a couple of additional steps:

  - Skip any draft pages in `src/posts/drafts`
- - Generate images for HTML `meta` tags, which makes the build process take longer
+ - Generate images for HTML `meta` tags, which will make the build process take a bit longer ([script](./config/meta/metaImage.js))
+ - Set source code urls to GitHub as specified in the [config](./config/config.js)
- - Minimize the CSS and HTML files
+ - Minimize the resulting CSS and HTML files

-To build for production, set the `ELEVENTY_ENV` environment variable to `production`, like so:
+Set the `ELEVENTY_ENV` environment variable to `production` in your deployment server and run the build command, or by prefixing to the command like so (useful for building locally):

 ```
 ELEVENTY_ENV=production npm run build
 ```
-The site's output will be in the `dist` directory and can be used for deployment.

-## Changing Fonts
+### Changing Fonts
-To change fonts, there's a few steps to take.
+Site fonts:
 1. Install the font package from [Fontsource](https://fontsource.org/)
-2. Update the `addPassthroughCopy` function in `./eleventy.config.js` to copy the package contents to the build directory
-3. Update `./src/assets/css/site.css` to import the needed Fontsource CSS files (at least the `400.css` file)
+2. Update `./src/assets/css/site.css` to import the needed Fontsource CSS files (at least the `400.css` file)
-4. Update `./tailwind.config.js` under `theme.extend.fontFamily` to set the font family
+3. Update `./tailwind.config.js` under `theme.extend.fontFamily` to set the font family

+Meta images fonts:
-5. Get the font's `.ttf` files (from Fontsource's website directly or Google Fonts) and copy to `./utils` to generate the meta images
+1. Get the font's `.ttf` files from [Google Fonts](https://fonts.google.com) and copy them to `./config/meta/fonts` to generate the meta images
-    - The Fontsource npm packages don't include the `.ttf` files
+    - The @fontsource npm packages currently don't include the `.ttf` files, so getting them directly from Google Fonts is easiest
+    - I want to script this at some point
-    - Update the `registerFont` functions and any `ctx.font` variables in `./utils/generateMetaImages.js` to needed values
+2. Update the `registerFont()` functions and any `ctx.font =` statements in `./config/meta/metaImages.js` to updated font-family values.
+Point the location to the downloaded font .ttf files

+Favicon fonts:
-6. Go to [favicon.io](https://favicon.io) to create the new favicons and copy them to `./src/assets/favicons`
+1. Go to [favicon.io](https://favicon.io) to create the new favicons using your preferred font and copy the resulting files to `./src/assets/favicons`
-    - You may need to add a new `v=` value to the link hrefs in `./src/_includes/partials/head.njk` to bust caching
+2. You may need to add a new `v=` value to the link hrefs in `./src/_includes/partials/head.njk` to bust caching when a new icon set is created

 ## Credits